 For a few years now I have been on a mission to find the best way of washing my hair naturally without using chemical-laced shampoos.
-I’ve gone over several recipes and put the strangest things in my hair, from a mixture of flour and herbs to eggs and beer.
-I was too lazy to write them even though some of them worked, but this one I feel I must share with you as it has been the best, easiest, cleanest and cheapest solution!!
+I’ve gone over several recipes and put the strangest things in my hair, from rhassoul clay shampoo and yoghurt, to mixtures of flour and herbs and eggs and beer.
+Some of them worked better than others, but this one I feel I must share with you as it has been the best, easiest, cleanest and cheapest solution – bicarbonate soda shampoo!

 Bicarbonate soda is a naturally occurring compound found on the Earth’s surface, that is mined and used for a huge number of purposes.
-For me personally, its a miracle cure for everything!
-Do be careful though, there are some chemical fakes out there, but in reality it should be mined and boxed straight as it is, kind of like salt.
+For me personally, it’s a miracle cure for everything!
+Do be careful though, there are some chemical fakes out there, but in reality, it should be mined and boxed straight as it is, kind of like salt.

-Rinse and dry like you usually would a normal shampoo.
+- Rinse and dry like you usually would a normal shampoo.

 How will it feel when I rinse it off?